Karlsruhe Institute of Technology: HECTOR School of Engineering and Management

+Karlsruhe School of Optics & Photonics

+The Karlsruhe School of Optics and Photonics (KSOP) was established in 2006 as a publicly funded project by the Deutsche Forschungsgemeinschaft under the German Universities Excellence Initiative.
+KSOP was the first graduate school at the University of Karlsruhe and covers the fields of photonic materials and devices, advanced spectroscopy, biomedical photonics, optical systems and solar energy.
+It is supported by several of the university's institutes and professors.
+It is also a partner in the EUROPHOTONICS consortium, which provides scholarship for master's and PhD degrees under the European Commission's prestigious Erasmus Mundus cooperation and mobility program.

+Institute for Technology Assessment and Systems Analysis

+The Institute for Technology Assessment and Systems Analysis is a research facility and is also a member of the Helmholtz Association of German Research Centres.
+The Institute investigates scientific and technological developments with a focus on their impacts and possible systemic and unintended effects.
+It produces analytical knowledge and assessments of socio-technical developments in order to provide policy and design options for decision-makers.

 Academic profile

 Education

 The university offers a great range of education options with such possibilities as cross studies and work-study programs.
 A studium generale (general studies) program was established in 1949, allowing students to attend lectures not directly pertaining their study field.

 In the first semesters of a course, education tends to be theoretically oriented at KIT, with a high concentration on mathematics for engineering and natural science courses.
 It is possible to choose between practical and theoretical topics in later semesters.

 Since the winter semester of 2008/2009, KIT has completed the transition from Diplom degrees to bachelor's degrees and master's degrees.
 Students already enrolled for a Diplom degree when the transition began were allowed to finish their studies, but new students are allowed to apply only for a bachelor's or master's degree.

 Admission policies differ among the departments.
 While students are chosen by the quality of their school degree and their extracurricular activities for courses such as industrial engineering and management (27% of admissions in 2008), other departments do not preselect for their courses, including physics, informatics, and meteorology.
 All courses require a minimum number of passed exams, called Orientierungsprüfungen or orientation assessments, in the first three semesters before students are allowed to complete their course.
 There is a substantial drop-out rate in some engineering courses due to the immense study required to meet the prerequisites.

 The Zentrum für Angewandte Kulturwissenschaft und Studium Generale (Centre for Applied Culture and General Studies) was founded in 1989 as a central institution to support students engaged in interdisciplinary study.
 Nowadays, it offers specialised qualifications in the fields of "Leadership and Entrepreneurship", "Media – Culture – Communication", "Internationalisation and Intercultural Decision-making and Responsibility", "Diversity Management", and "European Integration and Identity Studies", as well as the classical studium generale.
 There is also the possibility of concomitant study in applied culture science.